CMSgov/beneficiary-fhir-data/README.md

 ### BFD Vision
 Provide a comprehensive, performant, and trustworthy platform to transform the way that the CMS enterprise shares and uses data.

-## Releases

-This project uses Maven's [maven-release-plugin](http://maven.apache.org/maven-release/maven-release-plugin/) for releases, and must be manually released by a developer with permissions to [its GitHub repo](https://github.com/HHSIDEAlab/bluebutton-parent-pom) and to [OSSRH](http://central.sonatype.org/pages/ossrh-guide.html) (which is used to ensure its releases land in Maven Central).

-Run the following commands to perform a release:

-    $ mvn release:prepare release:perform
-    $ git push --all && git push --tags

 ## License

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):